pfbrowning/radio-metadata-api/README.md

 }
 ```
 I can now take note that "fetchsource" returns a value of "STREAM".
 Now I know that if I want to make any subsequent metadata calls for the same station, I can add the "method=STREAM" parameter to the end of my GET request, as such: `http://localhost:3000/metadata/http%3A%2F%2F188.165.212.92%3A8000%2Fheavy128mp3?method=stream`.

+## Authentication
+If you supply `issuer` and `audience` as environment variables, the API will require
+a valid standard RS-256 JWT access token.
+This is optional: if you don't provide these
+environment variables, the API will be publicly accessible.

+## Roadmap For 1.0.0
+* Implement basic logging
+* Configurable CORs origins
+* Configure a linter
+* Restructure for readability